ReDI-School/ber-dcp-intro-to-computer-science/content/docs/git/_index.md

 ---

 - Git terminology
-- Working with a local repository on the command line
+- Working with a local repository
 - Creating, initializing, and cloning a repository
 - Basics of branching
-- Staging and commiting work
+- Staging and committing work
 - Setting up remote repository (GitHub) and pushing local commits

 {{< button "./git_and_github/" "Let's learn about Git! 💻" >}}